 Note: There may be an additional surcharge should the cost of park fees or primate permits increase.

 Airfares to Entebbe [EBB], Uganda.
-Visa fees (currently $50 for single entry to Uganda, or $100 for East African Visa (Uganda, Rwanda & Kenya); beverages; any items of personal nature (laundry, telephone calls and so forth); any services not mentioned or indicated as optional; gratuities to drivers / guides / porters / waiters.
+Visa fees (currently $50 for single entry to Uganda, or $100 for East African Visa (Uganda, Rwanda & Kenya); travel insurance; beverages; any items of personal nature (laundry, telephone calls and so forth); any services not mentioned or indicated as optional; gratuities to drivers / guides / porters / waiters.

 If fewer than the minimum number of participants are registered the trip can still run with a small-group supplement fee per person determined by the number of participants.

 A $1,000 deposit per person is required to hold each space on this tour.
 Deposit may be made online by clicking the "Book Your Trip Now" button and using any credit card.
 If you prefer, you may call us at 888-875-9453 to pay by phone.
 You may also mail us a check, however, remember that all space is held on a first come-first served basis as deposits are received.

 In order to hold your space, click the "Book Your Trip Now" button above and complete the deposit process, including payment of the deposit through our Paypal portal using ANY CREDIT CARD.
 Upon completion of deposit, please visit our secure, online CLIENT INFORMATION FORM to complete your registration.

 For all land-based tours: full payment by check is due 120 days prior to the departure date.

 For all boat-based adventure cruises of 7-days or longer: full payment by check is required 180 days prior to departure.

 NOTE: If you prefer to use credit card for final payment, a 3% fee may be added to cover the credit card merchant fees we incur.

 All the accommodations on this tour have clean comfortable rooms with en suite showers/baths and toilets.